boolean-world/elbo/misc/documentation.md

 (You can set up a cron job that does this automatically once a day.)

-If you want to block users using disposable email addresses, you can do this by:
+If you want to block users using disposable email addresses from registering to the service, you can do so by running:

 	./bin/elbo-cli update:dispemail